danielbandeir/BeerGo-/README.md

 </p>

 # Dev
-at the end we start to develop our system using React Native, at this point we go finish soon, bye bye :)
+at the end we start to develop our system using React Native, at this point we go finish soon, bye bye :) :dog:

 # To do